Beseri (state constituency)

 Beseri is a state constituency in Perlis, Malaysia, that has been represented in the Perlis State Legislative Assembly.

-The state constituency was first contested in 1986 and is mandated to return a single Assemblyman to the Perlis State Legislative Assembly under the first-past-the-post voting system.
-Since 2022, the State Assemblyman for Beseri is Haziq Asyraf Dun from Perikatan Nasional (PN).
+The state constituency was first contested in 1986 and is mandated to return a single member to the Perlis State Legislative Assembly under the first-past-the-post voting system.
+Since 2022, the State Assembly member for Beseri is Haziq Asyraf Dun from Perikatan Nasional (PN).

 Definition

 Polling districts

 According to the federal gazette issued on 31 October 2022, the Beseri constituency is divided into 5 polling districts.